newshorts/InlineVideo/README.md

 * To write a fall back to native feature if the mobile device is Android

 ### HOW TO USE
-* Please refer to the example folder
+* Please refer to the code in the [example file](http://wewearglasses.github.io/InlineVideo/example)